HichameMoriceau/Evolutionary-neural-networks/README.md

  - [FANN C++](http://leenissen.dk/fann/wp/) library (implements the Gradient Descent/Back Propagation algorithm)
  - [NEAT C++](http://nn.cs.utexas.edu/?neat-c) (Neuro Evolution of Augmenting Topologies => adapted to solve classification problems)

+Simply run:

-Simply run `$ sudo apt-get install libarmadillo-dev libfann-dev octave`.
+`$ sudo apt-get install libarmadillo-dev libfann-dev octave`.

 Octave is optional but allows you to generate plots by running pre-written scripts such as `$ ./plot_all_results.sh`, which generates plots such as the MSE, F1 score and %accuracy against the number of calls made to the error function and so on (with error bars).

 ## Running the benchmark

 Download the repository:

 `$ git clone https://github.com/HichameMoriceau/Evolutionary-neural-networks.git`

 Naviguate into it:

 `$ cd Evolutionary-neural-networks/`

 Give execution permission to the bash script:

 `$ chmod +x run_all_benchmarks.sh`

 At this stage you might want to modify the hard coded parameters (Number of replicates, population size etc.) in the .sh script.

 Run all experiments:

 `$ ./run_all_benchmarks.sh`